mollie/PrestaShop/README.md

 It uses more than 1,500 German banks, which makes it a trusted payment method under German customers.

+### Klarna: Pay later
+[Klarna: Pay later](https://www.mollie.com/en/payments/klarna-pay-later).
+Klarna is a flexible payment solution, which allows your customers various, flexible, ways to pay.

+With Mollie you can integrate Klarna: Pay later quickly and start processing payments right away.

 # Frequently Asked Questions #

 **The module can not be installed in PrestaShop 1.7.**